rainyourday/rainyourday/README.md

 Languages used :: Indonesia and English (struggling to learn German, sighh).

-                                      ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥   :    THE DEAL.
+                                      ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥  II  :    THE DEAL.

-*STATUSES (READ THIS BEFORE INT) ,,*
+*.
+STATUSES (READ THIS BEFORE INT) ,,*

 🌙 ; I usually use this moonie rather than 🟢, and that means I’m around !
 Feel free to interact, chat, or just vibe.
-BUUUUT I might be semi-AFK, your odds of getting a reply are high if you do whisper instead.
+BUUUUT I might be semi-AFK too, so your odds of getting a reply are high if you do whisper instead.
 C+H is always welcome, encouraged even, unless stated otherwise (like DNI, DNIUP, DNIUCF, etc).

 ⛔ ; Means I’m caught up in stuff or not in the mood to socialize.
 Please interact with extremely care when I’m in this state :( Often non-verbal, but I appreciate your company if you do come.

 I’m a gacha kid, yapp a lot, do art, yadda yadda ..
+The stuff.

+Friend me on Discord if you want ; (/rainyourday_).

+                                   ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥  III  :    THE DEAD LINE.

+*.
+THINGS TO NOTE ::*

+- As stated before, you can int with me freely, just be respectful.
-I’m shy at first sight, awkward too, don’t take my jokes seriously !
+- I’m shy at first sight, awkward too.
 I do talk a lot once comfy enough, so bear with me.

-Friend me on Discord if you want ; (/rainyourday_).
+- Don’t demand nor expect too much from me as I might not meet up to your expectations.
+- You can approach me even when I’m with friends, but be mindful of their pony’s name ; if there’s no C+H, I’d prefer you don’t.
+- I’m a multishipper.
+My main ships are Paycheck, Doublefedora, and Frozendebt.
+- Proshippers DNI.
+No questions asked.

-                                     ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥   :    THE DEADLINE.
+                                   ..  𝗖𝗛𝗔𝗣𝗧𝗘𝗥  IV  :    THE DEAD END.

 ***❝ . . .
 Hhey?
 WAIT!
 Don’t bluff on me now. ❞***